 In addition to our Main Campus in the North Park neighborhood of Chicago, we also have locations in the Avondale and Bronzeville neighborhoods and in Grayslake, Illinois.

-We’re excited for the arrival of our first residence hall in the fall of 2016!
+In fall 2016 we opened the doors to our brand-new residence hall.
 Students can take advantage of our convenient location and unmatched amenities.
-The residence hall will be located centrally on the Main Campus and include features such as a fitness center, computer center, recreation lounge, billiards, foosball, air hockey, and much more.
+The residence hall is located centrally on the Main Campus and includes features such as a fitness center, computer center, recreation lounge, billiards, foosball, air hockey, and much more.

 Knowing that college is an exciting and challenging time in life, we prepare incoming students with orientation programs geared toward first-year and transfer students, as well as a family orientation.
 These programs aim to support your transition to Northeastern and help build your foundation for academic success.
 Northeastern also integrates its First-Year Experience classes into the core freshman curriculum.
 These classes assist in the transition from high school to college, help improve your study habits, and identify your unique learning style.

 Once you get started at Northeastern, our faculty will prepare you to think critically, adapt to change, solve problems, and become a leader in your chosen field—qualities employers seek.
 Along your academic journey, internships and research opportunities are excellent avenues for exploring and gaining practical experience; they look great on résumés and give you a distinct advantage in any job search.
 We support student research through symposiums, independent studies, and research positions.

 Northeastern offers several academic support programs, including the University Honors Program, which gives students an edge when entering the professional world or graduate school.
 This exceptional curriculum helps you develop and conduct a research or creative project such as an Honors thesis.